 - through collective bargaining negotiations;

-- through New York State legislation which we have drafted and recently had introduced, in both the State Senate (S.8013) and Assembly (A.10180), expanding Education Law section 679(e) assistance beyond District Attorneys and Legal Aid attorneys to cover municipal attorneys whose agencies assist and protect indigent adults and vulnerable children
+- through New York State legislation which we drafted and had introduced, in both the State Senate (S.8013) and Assembly (A.10180), expanding Education Law section 679(e) assistance beyond District Attorneys and Legal Aid attorneys to cover municipal attorneys whose agencies assist and protect indigent adults and vulnerable children or perform law enforcement services.
+Last year, this bill passed the NY State Senate, but was not voted on in the Assembly.

-3. Utilize the link below to contact your member of Congress.
-Demand that they stand up for the program that allows you to afford to remain working in the public sector by forgiving remaining student debt after ten years of service and 120 payments. http://actnow.io/C1soBhz
+Utilize the link below to contact your member of Congress.
+Demand that they stand up for the program that allows you to afford to remain working in the public sector by forgiving remaining student debt after ten years of service and 120 payments; and to improve it by forgiving the first $50,000 of student debt as is being advocated by a growing number of legislators, organizations and individuals. http://actnow.io/C1soBhz